microspectrometer/dev-kit-2020/PYTHON.md

 - later undo the installation with `pip uninstall microspec`, or by simply deleting the virtual environment

+*We strongly recommend users do not modify `microspeclib` on Windows.
+Running unit tests and rebuilding documentation requires dependencies that are not available on Windows.*

+### Setup for modifying the API

+The setup is described below.
+Details on Linux Mint setup are in PYTHON-SETUP.md in the section [Setup for modifying microspeclib](PYTHON-SETUP.md#setup-for-modifying-microspeclib).

 ### Example modifying the API

 For example, a user might want to modify the autoexpose algorithm